DmitriiTsy/Smart-api/README.md

 **Project's Title**
-API Explorer - is a tool, that lets you tri JsonPlacHolder methods without writing code.
-This API acts on a fake data however may be modernize to work with real data.
+API Explorer - is a browser-based tool for exploring API endpoints.
+This tool will accept parameters describing an endpoint (values such as url, method, headers, body, etc) and produce an html component for sending requests to that endpoint

 Technical stack: JavaScript, CSS, HTML, React